 Supporting the patient while walking.

-Elevate the patient's head and shoulders.
+Raising the patient's head and shoulders.

-Lifting, moving the patient to the head of a low bed.
+Lifting and moving the patient to the head of a low bed.

-Move the patient to the head of the bed.
+Moving the patient to the head of the bed.
 Performed by two people.

-Move the patient to the head of the bed.
+Moving the patient to the head of the bed.
 Performed by one sister.

 Moving the helpless patient to the head of the bed.

-Moving the patient from the "lying on his side" position to the "sitting with his legs down" position.
+Moving the patient from the “lying on his side” position to the “sitting with legs down” position.

-Placement of the patient in a wheelchair.
+Placing the patient in a wheelchair.

-Moving the patient from bed to chair (wheelchair).
+Transferring the patient from bed to chair (wheelchair).

 1 Introduction

-The position of the patient.
+Patient position.
 Before lifting (moving) the patient, you need to help him lie down or give him a comfortable position, taking into account the biomechanics of the body during subsequent movement.

 2 Lifting the patient